boyang9602/LiDARLocRobustness/README.md

 # LiDARLocRobustness
 This repo serves as the replication package for the paper "Robustness of LiDAR-Based Pose Estimation: Evaluating and Improving Odometry and Localization Under Common Point Cloud Corruptions".
-We generated 18 types of corruptions for KITTI Odometry LiDAR scans and evaluated 4 SOTA LiDAR-only SLAM systems and one SOTA LiDAR-based global localization system.
+We generated 18 types of corruptions for KITTI Odometry LiDAR scans and evaluated 4 SOTA LiDAR-only Odometry systems and one SOTA LiDAR-based global localization system.

 You can find the arXiv preprint of the paper at https://arxiv.org/abs/2409.10824.